Gui64977/Gen3-Charset/README.md

 # Gen3-Charset
 An .tbl and Charset for Gen3 Pokémon games

-Now there will only be non-JP writable characters in future will be added more characters
+Now only have non-JP characters

 This .tbl file was made for use in mGBA memory viewer but you can use it on other programs